jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/Sections/Part4.md

   </tr>
   <tr>
     <td align="center">Join Layer</td>
-    <td>The dataset containing the information to be appended to the target layer. <i>Join layers can be feature layers or tables<i></td>
+    <td>The dataset containing the information to be appended to the target layer. <b>Join layers can be feature layers or tables</b></td>
   </tr>
   <tr>
     <td align="center">Join Type</td>
-    <td>Identifies whether the operation is a table join ("choose the fields to match") or a spatial join ("choose a spatial relationship").</td>
+    <td>Identifies whether the operation is a <b>table join</b> ("choose the fields to match") or a <b>spatial join</b> ("choose a spatial relationship").</td>
   </tr>
   <tr>
     <td align="center">Join Operation</td>
-    <td>Defines how the the join layer is appended to the target layer.<br><br>Join one to one matches each record in the join layer to a single record in the target    layer while join one to many matches each record in the join layer to every matching record in the target layer.<br><br>Join one to many is commonly used in spatial joins but can be used with table joins too (ex. joining a list of states to campgrounds where each campground has a state id field which means that many campground records would have a common value in the state id field).<br><br>Define which record is kept allows you to control the join in cases when multiple records in the join layer would be joined to a single record in the target layer.<br><br>Keep all target features allows you to control which features appear in the output feature class. <b>Check this box if you want to keep all features in the target layer even if not all target layer features would recieve appended information via the join layer.<b></td>
+    <td>Defines how the the join layer is appended to the target layer.<br><br><b>Join one to one</b> matches each record in the join layer to a single record in the target layer while <b>join one to many</b> matches each record in the join layer to every matching record in the target layer.<br><br><b>Join one to many</b> is commonly used in spatial joins but can be used with table joins too (ex. joining a list of states to campgrounds where each campground has a state id field which means that many campground records would have a common value in the state id field).<br><br><b>Define which record is kept<b> allows you to control the join in cases when multiple records in one layer would be joined to a single record in the the other layer.<br><br><b>Keep all target features</b> allows you to control which features appear in the output feature class.
+Check this box if you want to keep all features in the target layer even if not all target layer features would recieve appended information via the join layer.</td>
   </tr>
   <tr>
-    <td align="center">Output (Result) Layer Name</td>
+    <td align="center">Result Layer Name</td>
     <td>The name of the new feature class containing the joined features.</td>
   </tr>
   <tr>